 In the last couple of years, Blue Mountains has become a hunting ground for antique lovers as some of the shops carry antiques from early settlers in the region around 18th Century.
 You can find a wide range of furniture & home decoration items.

-Carrington Hotel is one of the earliest building in the Katoomba area catering to rich clientele who have visited this interesting tourist town over the last 150 years.
+Carrington Hotel is one of the earliest building in the Katoomba area catering to rich clientele who have visited this exciting tourist town over the last 150 years.
 The amazing structure is preserved in its original design and decoration.
 Carrington Hotel takes you back in time with a beautiful wooden staircase at the entrance and immaculately kept dining room where dinner is served with the original menu.

 If you want to relax after a long day of exploration in the area, I suggest you find a comfy couch near the fireplace in the main hall and order tea and scones with home-made jam or potato wedges with sour cream and milkshake.
 Surprisingly the food is priced quite reasonably.